Nokaut910/Vestoril/README.md

 I hope Vestoril will be a fun mod!

 This mod is in Alpha (Version 0.1).
 Everything is subject to change.

+For now, I'm keeping this mod away from the mod browser in-game, as there really isn't much here.